 4. What is called the newborn baby yak?

-The newborn of a yak is called Calf.
+The newborn of a yak is called a Calf.

 References